DimDob/DimDob/README.md

 - 💡 Fields of interests 💡 - I'm strongly interested in both technologies and business.
 I'm mainly using Python & JS as programming languages.
 I'm interested in trendy tech topics, programming, business, entrepreneurship, development.

-- :man_technologist: Currently working as a Jr. Software developer intern in Halo Diagnostics. :man_technologist:
+- :man_technologist: Currently working as a DevOps engineer at CleverPine :pineapple: :man_technologist: